 Don’t grade the practice exam or count it as part of the students’ averages.

 Calculus students are intelligent.
-Explain to them why you are asking them to take a practice exam; how they will use to maintain their skills and improve on their weakness, and how this will help them on the real exam.
+Explain to them why you are asking them to take a practice exam; how it will help them find their weaknesses so they can eliminate them, how they will use the exam to maintain their skills and improve on their weakness, and how this will help them on the real exam.
 By taking the pressure of a grade away, students can focus on improvement.

-Make this an incentive not to be concerned about a grade.
+Make it an incentive not to be concerned about a grade.

-(Confession: When I was teaching I often had nothing to base a fourth quarter grade on.
-The school started after Labor Day and the fourth quarter began about two weeks before the AP exam (and ran another 6 or 7 week after it).
+(Confession: When I was teaching, I often had nothing to base a fourth quarter grade on.
+School started after Labor Day and the fourth quarter began about two weeks before the AP exam (and ran another 6 or 7 week after it).
 Students were required to take a final exam given the week after the AP exam and then they were done.
 The fourth quarter grade was usually the average of the first three quarters.)